Provably Transformers Harness Multi-Concept Word Semantics for Efficient In-Context Learning: Theoretical Results

 Then, for $\forall \varepsilon > 0$ there exist some positive constants $C_{1}$ and $C_{2}$, with probability no less than $1-\delta$, for $T \geq \hat{T} = {C_{1} \sigma_{1} m \lambda K_{1}{\gamma}\sqrt{(1+\kappa_{\boldsymbol{y}})\log (5Km/\delta)}}/{{w^{*}}^{2}(1-\kappa_{\boldsymbol{y}})\|\mathbf{q}\|}$, we have

 Thus after

 iterations, we have $L_{\mathcal{D}^*}^{0-1}(\Psi^{(T)}) \leq \varepsilon$. \end{thm}

 Note that the bound is valid only when $T \geq \hat{T}$, a common threshold in prior convergence rate analyses \cite{nitanda2019stochastic, pillaud2018exponential, shingo2021randomfeature}.
 Importantly, the existence of $\hat{T}$ does not affect the convergence rate as $\varepsilon \to 0$, since $\hat{T}$ is independent of $\varepsilon$.
 Our novel analysis generalizes these prior results to our realistic settings handling the challenges of self-attention, ReLU-MLP, and cross-entropy loss simultaneously.
-By considering extreme cases, our techniques relax the batch size requirement, enabling more general results.
-Consequently, the sample complexity for Bayes-optimal test error is $N=T_{\varepsilon}$.
+By considering extreme cases, our techniques relax the batch size requirement in \cite{li2024training}, enabling more general results.
+Notably, achieving the target test error $\varepsilon$ requires a sample complexity of $N = T_{\varepsilon} = O(\log(\varepsilon^{-1}))$, representing an exponential improvement over the $O(\varepsilon^{-2})$ rate reported in \cite{li2024training}.

 Before introducing the next proposition, we highlight a key observation from the semantic geometry in Definition \ref{Def:Word Model}.
 For any \(k_1 \in [K_1]\), defining \(\boldsymbol{a}_{k_1} \coloneqq (\boldsymbol{\mu}_{k_1}^{+} + \boldsymbol{\mu}_{k_1}^{-}) / 2\) and \(\boldsymbol{b}_{k_1} \coloneqq (\boldsymbol{\mu}_{k_1}^{+} - \boldsymbol{\mu}_{k_1}^{-}) / 2\), we find that for \(k_1' \neq k_1\), \(\{\boldsymbol{a}_{k_1}, \boldsymbol{b}_{k_1}\} \perp \{\boldsymbol{a}_{k_1'}, \boldsymbol{b}_{k_1'}\}\) and \(\langle \boldsymbol{a}_{k_1}, \boldsymbol{b}_{k_1} \rangle = 0\).
 This structure is exemplified in Figure 1(b) of \cite{park2024geometrycategoricalhierarchicalconcepts}, where “[Bird]” consists of orthogonal steering vectors: “plant \(\Rightarrow\) animal” and “mammal \(\Rightarrow\) bird,” corresponding to the concept feature \(\boldsymbol{a}_{k}\) and semantic label features \(\boldsymbol{b}_{k}\).
 Here, the term \(e \boldsymbol{b}_{k_1}\) in \(\boldsymbol{\mu}_{k_1}^{e}\) determines the label assignment.
 Similarly, defining \(\boldsymbol{c}_{k_1} \coloneqq (\boldsymbol{q}_{k_1}^{+} + \boldsymbol{q}_{k_1}^{-}) / 2\) and \(\boldsymbol{d}_{k_1} \coloneqq (\boldsymbol{q}_{k_1}^{+} - \boldsymbol{q}_{k_1}^{-}) / 2\) yields analogous properties.
 Detailed definitions are provided in Appendix \ref{app: convergence of expectation}.
 The following proposition explores the model's ability to handle OOD unseen ICL tasks.